ebolotin6/Twitter_Sentiment_Analyzer/README.md

 2. Make sure your Twitter credentials are valid.
 See instructions.
 3. High-volume requests to Twitter's (free) API may result in a ban.
 Be careful.

-Copyright 2018, All Rights Reserved.
+Copyright 2018 Eli Bolotin, All Rights Reserved.